sclorg/s2i-nodejs-container/6/README.md

 #### Warning:

-The default behaviour of the s2i-nodejs docker image is to run the Node.js application using the command `npm start`.
+The default behaviour of the s2i-nodejs container image is to run the Node.js application using the command `npm start`.
 This runs the _start_ script in the _package.json_ file.
 In developer mode, the application is run using the command `nodemon`.
 The default behaviour of nodemon is to look for the _main_ attribute in the _package.json_ file, and execute that script.
 If the _main_ attribute doesn't appear in the _package.json_ file, it executes the _start_ script.
 So, in order to achieve some sort of uniform functionality between production and development modes, the user should remove the _main_ attribute.

 Below is an example _package.json_ file with the _main_ attribute and _start_ script marked appropriately: